Thai Poosam Kavady

 Thai refers to the tenth month in the Tamil calendar and Poosam refers to the Pushya star.
-Thai Poosam is a combination of the name of the month and the name of a star.
+Thai Poosam combines the month’s name and a star’s name.
 Kavady is a pole slung across the shoulder to evenly distribute the weight of whatever is being carried on either end of the poles.

 How the date is decided annually

 Thai Poosam Kavady occurs annually in the month of Thai (Maagha in North India), during Shukla Paksha (waxing moon phase) on Purnima (full moon) when Poosam Nakshatra (star) is prevailing.